yangcan1/CS344-assignment1-Movie/README.md

 ```

 # What to turn in?
-You can only use C for coding this assignment and you must use the gcc compiler.
+* You can only use C for coding this assignment and you must use the gcc compiler.
-You can use C99 or GNU99 standard or the default standard used by the gcc installation on os1.
+* You can use C99 or GNU99 standard or the default standard used by the gcc installation on os1.
-Your assignment will be graded on os1.
+* Your assignment will be graded on os1.
-Submit a single zip file with all your code, which can be in as many different files as you want.
+* Submit a single zip file with all your code, which can be in as many different files as you want.
-This zip file must be named youronid_program1.zip where youronid should be replaced by your own ONID.
+* This zip file must be named youronid_program1.zip where youronid should be replaced by your own ONID.
 E.g., if chaudhrn was submitting the assignment, the file must be named chaudhrn_program1.zip.
-In the zip file, you must include a text file called README.txt that contains instructions on how to compile your code using gcc to create an executable file that must be named movies.
+* In the zip file, you must include a text file called README.txt that contains instructions on how to compile your code using gcc to create an executable file that must be named movies.
-When you resubmit a file in Canvas, Canvas can attach a suffix to the file, e.g., the file name may become chaudhrn_program1-1.zip.
-Don't worry about this name change as no points will be deducted because of this.